Francis Webb (engineer)

-Francis William Webb (21 May 1836 - 4 June 1906) was an English railway engineer, responsible for the design and manufacture of locomotives for the London and North Western Railway (LNWR).
+Francis William Webb (21 May 1836 - 4 June 1906) was an English railway engineer responsible for the design and manufacture of locomotives for the London and North Western Railway (LNWR).
 As the LNWR's chief mechanical engineer, he also exercised great influence in political and public life in the Cheshire town of Crewe, once being described as the 'King of Crewe'.

 Early life

-Webb was born in Tixall Rectory, near Stafford, the second son of William Webb, Rector of Tixall.
+Webb was born on 21 May 1836 in Tixall Rectory, near Stafford, the second son of William Webb (1806–1883), Rector of Tixall.

 Career

 Crewe Works

-Showing early interest in mechanical engineering, on 11 August 1851 at the age of fifteen he was articled as a pupil of Francis Trevithick at Crewe Works.
-Webb joined the drawing office in 1856, at the end of his training.
-He became Chief Draughtsman on 1 March 1859.
-On 1 September 1861 he was appointed Works Manager at Crewe and Chief Assistant to John Ramsbottom.
-Whilst Works Manager, Webb was responsible for the installation of Bessemer converters and the start of steel production at Crewe.
+Showing early interest in mechanical engineering, Webb was articled as a pupil of Francis Trevithick at Crewe Works on 11 August 1851 at the age of fifteen.
+He joined the drawing office at the end of his training in 1856.
+He became the chief draughtsman on 1 March 1859.
+On 1 September 1861, he was appointed Works Manager at Crewe and Chief Assistant to engineer John Ramsbottom.
+While Works Manager, Webb was responsible for the installation of Bessemer converters and the start of steel production at Crewe.

 Bolton Iron and Steel Company

-In July 1866 Webb resigned from the LNWR and moved to the Bolton Iron and Steel Co. as the manager.
-It has been suggested that this move was arranged by the LNWR management to enable him to gain experience of steel making.
+In July 1866, Webb resigned from the LNWR and moved to the Bolton Iron and Steel Co. as manager.
+It has been suggested that this move was arranged by the LNWR management to enable him to gain experience in steel making.

 Return to Crewe

-Ramsbottom gave 12 months notice of his resignation in September 1870.
-Shortly afterwards the Works Manager, Thomas Stubbs, died aged 34.
-Stubbs may have been Ramsbottom's intended successor.
+Ramsbottom gave 12 months' notice of his resignation from Crewe in September 1870.
+Shortly afterwards, their Works Manager Thomas Stubbs, who may have been Ramsbottom's intended successor, died age 34.
 The Chairman of the LNWR, Richard Moon, contacted Webb and invited him to return to Crewe.
-In October 1870 Moon was able to inform Webb that his appointment as Locomotive Superintendent had been approved.
+In October 1870, Moon informed Webb that his appointment as Locomotive Superintendent had been approved.
 Webb's salary was set at £2,000 for the first year, and £3,000 for the second and subsequent years.
-Webb took up his position on 1 October 1871.
-Webb became Chief Mechanical Engineer when the post of Locomotive Superintendent was renamed.
+Webb returned on 1 October 1871.
+He became Chief Mechanical Engineer when the post of Locomotive Superintendent was renamed.
 It appears that this happened soon after Webb took up his duties.
-At the same time he also became President of the Crewe Mechanics' Institute, where he had for some time taught engineering drawing during his first stay at Crewe.
-Webb remained as CME of the LNWR until 1 July 1903, having tendered his resignation in November 1902.
-His successor, George Whale, was appointed in April 1903.
-Whale took over Webb's position somewhat earlier than planned, as Webb became seriously ill in June.
+At the same time, he also became President of the Crewe Mechanics' Institute, where he had for some time taught engineering drawing during his first stay at Crewe.
+Webb remained Chief Mechanical Engineer of the LNWR until 1 July 1903, having tendered his resignation in November 1902 but grown ill and been forced to leave earlier than expected.
+Successor George Whale was appointed in April 1903 but took over somewhat earlier than planned.